 Raelene Crandall

-Assistant Professor, Fire Science
+Assistant Professor, Fire Ecology

-She seeks to fill this knowledge gap by examining how differences in the life histories of native and exotic plants influence their response to fires and how fires influence plant competition.
-Furthermore, she quantifies whether different disturbance regimes and habitat characteristics interact to shape community patterns of species richness and composition.
-Results from her research are widely applicable to restoration and conservation of remnant, degraded, and restored habitats.
+Despite the prevalent use of fire in restoration and land management, little is known about the effects of altering fire regimes, especially changes in fire season, intensity, and frequency, on plant populations and communities.
+Dr. Crandall and her lab seek to fill this knowledge gap by examining how differences in the life histories of native and exotic plants influence their response to fire and how fire influences biotic interactions.
+Furthermore, they quantify whether different disturbances, such as fire and flooding, and characteristics of the environment interact to shape community patterns of diversity and composition.
+Results from their research are widely applicable to the restoration and conservation of remnant, degraded, and restored habitats.

 -